-Please note that the deposit balance in your blocked account needs to be €10,872.00 as stated above.
+Please note that the deposit balance in your blocked account must be at least €10,872.00.
 This is required for your first year of studies only.
 You will be able to unblock the account after your arrival.
-You will need to have a current bank account, an address in Germany and a German visa or resident permit.
-Once approved you'll then be able to withdraw from the balance monthly.
+You will need to have a current bank account, an address in Germany, and a German visa or resident permit.
+Once it has been approved, you'll be able to withdraw from the balance monthly.

-The account may only permit the withdrawal of a certain amount per month (for students currently 934 euros).

-For more information please check with your nominated bank
+The account may only permit the withdrawal of a certain amount per month (this is currently 934 euros for students).
+For more information, please check with your nominated bank.